martinos/contribution-checklist/issues.md

 #### Issues are for work

 Issues are for discussing a technical problem.
 What is the root cause?
 What code may be related?
-What are the different possible fixes?
-What are the objective trade offs?
-What concrete tasks need to be performed?
+Can we find other [SSCCE][sscce]'s that help us understand the problem?

 You are derailing an issue if you are: